-Established in 1993, Newark Emmaus Trust helps local and vulnerable homeless young people.
-Providing high quality accommodation with professional care, support and training, our aim is not simply to provide a temporary home but to give young people real opportunities in life.
+Established in 1993, Newark Emmaus Trust helps local, vulnerable, homeless young people by providing temporary quality accommodation with professional care, support and training.
+Our aim is not simply to provide a temporary home but to give young people real opportunities in life.

 - Relieve, mitigate and prevent poverty, suffering and distress by the provision of social housing